 Analysts warn that most of the nation's skilled electricians will retire in the next 10 years, triggering a massive shortage.
 The predicted shortfall of electricians in the U.S. will affect all businesses by driving up the cost, and driving down the quality, of any product or service.

-Electricians are tradesmen whose responsibilities are to design, install, maintain and troubleshoot electrical wiring systems.
+Electricians are tradesmen and women whose responsibilities are to design, install, maintain, and troubleshoot electrical wiring systems.

 30. Web Developer